Access disability support

 Register/contact us as soon as you can

 Thinking about studying at AUT?
-Get in touch anytime for more information.
-You can also register with us on your application form, and we'll reach out to you once your enrolment's confirmed.
+You can register with us on your application form, and we'll contact you once your enrolment's confirmed.

 Email to REGISTER